 In South Vietnam, ships laden with war materials carry the last remaining traces of the U.

-In South Vietnam, ships laden with war materials carry the last remaining traces of the U.S. war machine out of the country bound for the Untied States.
+Background: In South Vietnam, ships laden with war materials carry the last remaining traces of the U.S. war machine out of the country bound for the Untied States.
 During past weeks less than one hundred tons of equipment have been taken out of Saigon.
 This compared with the two-and-a-half million tons taken out since the U.S. started scaling down its involvement in 1969.

 Trucks, jeeps, guns and tanks have been shipped out.
 The last cargo of helicopters was taken out recently.
 Helicopters changed the entire method of jungle warfare in South Vietnam.